sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-application-authentication.md

 _UserController_ is a component that serves the purpose of registration against the _Sinch Backend_ to receive incoming calls via _Managed Push_.
 More about it can be found later in the chapter [UserController](doc:voice-android-cloud-user-controller).

-To provide the registration token to `UserController` use the similar sheme:
+To provide the registration token to `UserController` use the similar scheme:

 ```java
 UserController uc = Sinch.getUserControllerBuilder()